Scaled and Icy: Livestream event

 The duo was initially reluctant to do a livestream concert, arguing that "you can't recreate a live experience on a stream".
 However, they changed their minds as they resolved to "create something that's never been done before", and promised in an interview with NME that "it's not going to be stale by song two, like every other livestream concert."
 Their manager, Chris Woltman, stressed that it would be different from their past live shows, describing it as "a convergence of live theater mixed with a livestream moment and a Twenty One Pilots show".
-Work on the event began in July 2020, and required 150 production and support staff, 12 cameras, almost 30,000 square feet of on-set floor space, over 130 rehearsal hours, and 13 days for its set-up, rehearsal and the show itself, according to the band's management team.
-The show took place at Value City Arena in Columbus, Ohio, and its synopsis is very close-knit with the storyline from Trench, featuring numerous Easter eggs concerning the band's lore.
+Work on the event began in July 2020, and required 150 production and support staff, 12 cameras, almost 30,000 square feet of on-set floor space, over 130 rehearsal hours, and 13 days for its setup, rehearsal and the show itself, according to the band's management team.
+The show took place at Value City Arena in Columbus, Ohio, and its synopsis is tied to the storyline in Trench, featuring numerous Easter eggs concerning the band's lore.
 The livestream's webpage received 3.6 million sessions from April 7, which included 3.48 million hours of watch time from 202 international territories on a million unique devices, 56% of them from outside the United States.
 The event garnered acclaim from various publications, including NME, who awarded it five stars, with Ali Shutler calling it "one of the most forward-thinking shows that've been attempted in over a year" which "sees them push the limit on just what a livestream can be".
 Gil Kaufman of Billboard described it as "eye-popping" and a "Las Vegas-worthy spectacle".

 On April 8, 2022, the duo announced a limited theatrical release of the livestream concert, which was set for May 19, 2022.
 According to The Numbers, it earned approximately $1,560,000 worldwide.